 No two auroral shows are the same.
-Some last only minutes; others go on for hours.
+Some last minutes; others go on for hours.
 They can be displayed as bands, curtains, rays, or coronas.
 When activity is lower, the hues lean green, teal, and opal, but when it’s higher, they skew magenta and violet.

 Best time of year to see the northern lights in Alaska

-The best time to see the northern lights in Alaska is between September and April, when the nights are longer.
+The ideal time to see the northern lights in Alaska is between September and April, when the nights are longer.
 Although the lights happen year-round, it’s only dark enough to catch them from early fall to early spring in much of Alaska, typically between 10 p.m. and 2 a.m. (though it’s possible they’ll come out earlier or later).
-Auroral activity also tends to be higher around the fall and spring equinox (late September and mid-March) due to the Earth’s tilt.
+Auroral activity also tends to be higher around the fall and spring equinox (late September and March) due to the Earth’s tilt.

 Where to check aurora borealis forecasts